Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It explains that the tool returns text edits for declaration and all call sites and that the caller should apply them.
-It mentions zero-based coordinates.
-However, it lacks explicit disclosure that this is a mutation operation (changing source files) and does not warn about reversibility or side effects, leaving some behavioral ambiguity.
+No annotations are provided, so the description carries full burden.
+It explains that the tool returns text edits for declaration and call sites, and the caller applies them.
+It also notes zero-based coordinates and required load_project.
+More detail on error handling or side effects would improve it.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.